-The strategy and guidelines for capacity building, and guidelines for provincial housing-capacity business plans, have been developed.
+The strategy and guidelines for capacity building, and guidelines for provincial housingcapacity business plans, have been developed.

-The DHS undertook several initiatives to support small enterprises within housing and to promote Black Economic Empowerment and gender mainstreaming.
+The DHS undertook several initiatives to support small enterprises within housing and to promote BEE and gender mainstreaming.

-Based on extensive consultation with stakeholders in the construction and housing industry, the DHS developed a framework for emerging contractor support that resulted in a support programme that focuses on training emerging contractors.
+Based on extensive consultation with stake-holders in the construction and housing industry, the department developed a framework for emerging contractor support that resulted in a support programme that focuses on training emerging contractors.

-Programmes and projects

-Sustainable human settlements
+Programmes and projects Sustainable human settlements